Staff Policy D-102.01

 - Course Assessment

 Course outcomes are assessed in numerous ways.
 Faculty members use methods and standards as established by the academic areas.
-Results are kept at the academic area level and used for improvement at the course level.
+Results are documented and used for improvement at the course level.
+Outcomes and assessment results linked to the General Education outcomes are analyzed at the institutional level and used for improvement.

 - Responsibility for Assessment